-The graph of a quadratic function in a coordinate plane is a u-shaped graph, called a parabola.
-Using algebraic methods to manipulate and/or solve the equation of a quadratic function can throw light on the function's properties and help visualize the behavior of its graph, which can result in the use of more effective and efficient graphing methods.
+The graphs of functions in a coordinate plane vary, yet yield various patterns within the families of functions.
+Using algebraic methods to manipulate and/or solve the equation of a function can throw light on the function's properties such as zeros, intercepts, a vertex, direction of opening, end behavior, and type of symmetry, if it exists.
+These characteristics can help visualize the sketch of its graph and also lead to the use of more effective and efficient graphing methods.